Republican U.S. House Speaker McCarthy to pitch spending cuts on Wall St

 INSIGHT-Why Republican hardliners can afford to say no to U.S. debt ceiling increase

-(Reporting by Richard Cowan, additional reporting by Steve Holland; Editing by Scott Malone and Chizu Nomiyama)
+(Reporting by Richard Cowan, additional reporting by Steve Holland; Editing by Scott Malone, Chizu Nomiyama and Louise Heavens)

 ((Richard.Cowan@thomsonreuters.com; Reuters Messaging: richard.cowan@thomsonreuters.com; 202-898-8391; Reuters Messaging; richard.cowan.reuters.com@reuters.net))